VowpalWabbit/learn_to_pick/README.md

 - Use a custom score function to grade the decision.
 - Directly specify the score manually and asynchronously.

 The beauty of `learn_to_pick` is its flexibility.
-Whether you're a fan of VowpalWabbit or prefer PyTorch, the library can seamlessly integrate with both, allowing them to be the brain behind your decisions.
+Whether you're a fan of VowpalWabbit or prefer PyTorch (coming soon), the library can seamlessly integrate with both, allowing them to be the brain behind your decisions.

 ## Installation

-`pip install learn_to_pick`
+`pip install .`

 ## Usage